Alberta Travel Guide

 Explore the moonscape of the Canadian Badlands near Drumheller and go for a dig for dinosaur bones.
 To visit the Royal Tyrrell Museum is a MUST!

 Lake Louise is a major tourist destination in Alberta.
 Lake Louise is an area of Banff National Park and is on every traveller’s list.
-Located nearby is beautiful Moraine Lake.
+Located nearby is the beautiful Moraine Lake.
 The beautiful lake is surrounded by the Valley of the Ten Peaks and is less touristy than Lake Louise.

 Head-Smashed-In Buffalo Jump is located at Fort Macleod, where the remains of marked trails, an aboriginal camp and vast quantities of buffalo skeletons can still be found.
 They are evidence of a custom practised by aboriginal people for nearly 6,000 years.